-Greetings Ferguson-Florissant School District Families,
+Hello Ferguson-Florissant School District families,

-I am pleased to present the 2022-2023 Ferguson-Florissant School District (FFSD) Student Expectation Code (SEC).
-The purpose of the Student Expectation Code is to promote fairness and equity through clear, appropriate, and consistent expectations and consequences in addressing students' inappropriate choices and to ensure that students learn from their mistakes and repair harm when their behavior impacts others.
-In addition, this SEC is responsive to legal requirements and expectations regarding student discipline at both the state and federal levels.
+I am pleased to present the 2024-2025 Student Expectation Code (SEC) for the Ferguson-Florissant School District (FFSD).
+This SEC is a crucial tool designed to establish clear, appropriate, and consistent guidelines and consequences for students who make inappropriate choices.
+It ensures that students learn from their mistakes and take responsibility for their actions.
+Additionally, this SEC aligns with legal requirements and expectations for student discipline at both the state and federal levels.

-Each year a District team works collaboratively to improve the SEC.
-Our aim is to create the right balance between maintaining safe, orderly learning environments and our commitment to providing equitable age-appropriate disciplinary responses that support personal growth and align with our belief that discipline is a developmental process, and students' varied behavioral and developmental needs should be met with effective discipline strategies and tiered responses and interventions.
+Every year, a District team works collaboratively to improve the SEC.
+Our goal is to maintain safe and orderly learning environments while providing equitable age-appropriate disciplinary responses that support personal growth.
+We believe that discipline is a developmental process, and students' varied behavioral and developmental needs should be met with effective discipline strategies and tiered responses and interventions.